Get instant quote

 Schematic of a typical CNC milling maching

-CNC milling is the most widely used type of CNC machining and is often what people refer to when they mention CNC.
+CNC milling is the most widely used type of CNC machining and is often what people mean when referring to CNC.
 Milling machines use high-speed rotating cutting tools to shape a stationary workpiece mounted on a machine bed.

-Most machines operate along three linear axes (X, Y, and Z), while advanced 5-axis CNC mills offer additional rotational movement, allowing to produce complex geometries and reducing the need for multiple setups.
+Most machines operate along three linear axes (X, Y, and Z).
+Advanced 5-axis CNC mills add rotational movement, which enables the production of complex geometries and reduces the need for multiple setups.

 Here’s how a CAD model becomes a finished part through CNC milling: